 Boston Workers Alliance (BWA) is a member-led community organization dedicated to reversing criminal record discrimination and addressing the joblessness crisis in Boston’s low-income communities of color.
 Established in 2005 and led by unemployed and underemployed residents, the organization spearheads cooperative development projects and grassroots campaigns to win fair employment practices and good jobs for Boston’s economically marginalized communities.

-- Participating as a key player in the landmark passage of the Criminal Offender Record Information (CORI) reform that took full effect in May 2012, making Massachusetts one of only two states to eliminate the CORI question from all initial job application forms.
+- Participating as a key player in the landmark passage of the Criminal Offender Record Information (CORI) reform, making Massachusetts one of only two states to eliminate the CORI question from all initial job application forms.

 - Increasing local voter turnout by 7.8% through its non-partisan voter outreach to over 5,000 low-income citizens of color.

 - Leading the 3,000-person “Take Back Boston” march in support of economic justice, which attracted extensive media attention to the national Right to the City Alliance.